venovako/AccJac/README.md

 ## Prerequisites

-A recent machine with Linux or macOS is needed, and the oneAPI Intel Math Kernel Library (MKL) or the reference BLAS and LAPACK libraries are assumed to be installed.
+A recent machine with Linux or macOS is needed.
 The GNU C (`gcc`), optionally the Intel C (`icx` or `icc`), and the Intel or GNU Fortran (`gfortran` 13+) compilers are required.

 The correctly-rounded `cr_hypot[f]` and `cr_rsqrt[f]` functions have to be provided by, e.g., the [CORE-MATH](https://core-math.gitlabpages.inria.fr) project.